yerfor/Real3DPortrait/README.md

 - [x] **Release Google Colab of Real3D-Portrait..**
 - [ ] **Release Training Code of Real3D-Portrait.**

+# Disclaimer
+Any organization or individual is prohibited from using any technology mentioned in this paper to generate someone's talking video without his/her consent, including but not limited to government leaders, political figures, and celebrities.
+If you do not comply with this item, you could be in violation of copyright laws.

 # Citation
 If you found this repo helpful to your work, please consider cite us:
 ```